Nurse's Office Phone Numbers

 5. The child is generally not feeling well.

 *Please note: If your child has a fever of 100 degrees or higher, he or she must remain home until fever free, without the use of medication, for 24 hours.
+If your child has experienced vomiting or diarrhea, he/she must remain home until 24 hours after last episode and can tolerate food.

 You must show documented proof, signed by a physician or by the Department of Health, that you child has had all the immunizations required by New York State Public Health and Education Law to attend school.
 The school nurse must have this proof on file in order for your child to start classes.